 Mindy Berkowitz, Director

 470 E. Lockwood Ave.

 This form must be submitted, reviewed, and approved prior to the student's enrollment in the internship course and prior to the student beginning work at the internship site.

-12) Contact Mindy to enroll in the internship course, MEDC 4950 Professional Media Practicum.
+12) Contact Mindy to enroll in the internship course, MEDC 4950 Internship (formerly MEDC 4950 Practicum).
 Enrollment is not available online.

 Finally: You're an intern

 13) Begin your internship!
 Show up on time, dressed professionally and ready to take on projects.
 Fifty percent of your grade will come from your internship supervisor (through a mid-term and/or a final evaluation).
 The Center will send the evaluation, which includes 13 performance indicators, to the internship supervisor.